bngybongybrd/stw3/README.md

 # SPLASH 2023

-Prototype of the the webapp used.
+Prototype of webapp as described in the proposal

 API does not work to prevent unwanted billing.
 (submit button does not work)